estebanspina/fws/readme.md

 - Documentation, tutorials, and best practices
 - Ecosystem tools (frameworks, connectors, adapters)

-For contribution guidelines, refer to the [Contributing Guide](contributing.md) and join the discussion in our [community channels](community.md).
+For contribution guidelines, refer to the [Contributing Guide](contributing.md) and join the discussion in our [Community Channels](community.md).

 ## License

-**Strata** is released under the **MIT License**, granting freedom to use, modify, and distribute the language and its tooling for both commercial and non-commercial use.
+**Strata Programming Language** is released under the **MIT License**, granting freedom to use, modify, and distribute the language and its tooling for both commercial and non-commercial use.

 Let me know if you want me to help with anything else!